foodini/pingem/README.md

 There are a couple options here.

-Option #1 is to wrap tcpdump and continue using a ping subprocess.
+Option #1 is to wrap tcpdump with a minimal setuid process and continue using a ping subprocess.
 A setuid root executable that reports just the icmp packets that are associated with the user's sessions is attractive, but suffers from a fatal flaw.
 When the network we're trying to reach is unavailable, no packet is sent and we're back to guessing when icmp_seq # n was supposed to have been sent.

 Option #2 is to provide a service - also setuid - that the user can connect to that will send and receive icmp traffic on the user's behalf.
 This allows us a number of advantages.
 First, we can pack a wider icmp_seq in our custom-built icmp packets.
-Second, even a total network outage will still track icmp traffic that _should_ have been sent, even if it wasn't.
+This is very convenient when you are sending millions of packets and don't want to compensate for the default 16-bit ids.
+Second, even during a total network outage we will still track icmp traffic that _should_ have been sent, even if it wasn't.
 (When there's "no route to host", the ping executable stops sending packets.)
 Basically, a network outage should look the same to the user as any other string of losses.
 If this service includes a connection method that can be reached by a browser running javascript, the project reduces down to only two parts instead of the original three.

 Hence, the rewrite.
+I went with option #2.